valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 : Threshold for the minimum number of agents required to run the service.
 The threshold has to be at least $\lceil(2N + 1) / 3\rceil$, where $N$ is total number of the agents in the service.

 `--token ERC20_TOKEN_ADDRESS`
-: Use the ERC20 token for securing autonomous services.
+: ERC20 token for securing the service.

 `--update TOKEN_ID`
 : Update the already minted service with on-chain `TOKEN_ID` with the current package hash.